Rsantct/pe.audio.sys.OLD/pre.di.c/doc/000_CHANGES.md

    * When [istreams] input, a link button allows the user to enter or paste a stream url to be played.

-   * If available metadata, the page will show the audio bitrate ant the time track info.
+   * If available metadata, the page will show the audio bitrate and the time track info.

 * If your pre.di.c machine uses a Spotify desktop client, full metadata info will be displayed under the control web page.

 * Minor changes on run level options into `stopaudio.py` and `startaudio.py`.

-* Minor code under `startaudio.py` to able Jack to run under Pulseaudio desktop machines.
+* Minor code mod under `startaudio.py` to able Jack to run under Pulseaudio desktop machines.

 * Minor code mod under `start_pid()` at `predic.py` to able processes (e.g. mplayer) to redirect his stdout and stderr to a file that could be read later from others process.